poc-handsome/educrys-control-basic/README.md

 **5V Current** denotes current consumption on the Raspberry Pi 5V line, which is used for motors, LED and several sensors.
 This should usually not exceed a few 100 mA.

 **Weight** comes from the weight cell attached to the seed holder.
-Use "Tare" after attaching the seed to obtain the weight of the growing crystal.
+Press **Tare** after attaching the seed to obtain the weight of the growing crystal.
 Note the maximum weight of 1 kg.

 ### Heating control